potassco/clingcon/README.md

 ## Development

-The Makefile is meant for development and sets up cmake to use `clang-tidy`.
+The Makefile is meant for development.
 It is also possible to create a compile database to use with linting plugins.

     conda install -n clingcon -c conda-forge -c programfan \
           compdb libcxx clang-tools